 Stray light is problematic, as it reduces the range of measurable absorbance and impairs the linearity between concentration and absorbance.
 Cut-off filters (filters with a strictly defined spectrum) are required to check the device for stray light.

 The following liquid filters are due to their very sharp spectrum excellent for qualifying the stray light of the spectrophotometer according to the regulations of the pharmacopoeias.
 The procedure is the same for all stray light filters.

-In the European Pharmacopoeia (8th edition) the checking of stray light is described as follows:
+In the new European Pharmacopoeia (10th edition, chapter 2.2.25) the checking of stray light is described as follows:

 Sλ = 0.25 x 10-2Aλ

 Aλ ≥ 0.7 Abs and Sλ ≤ 0.01